adcimon/cheatsheets/security/README.md

 ### Generation Workflow

+1. Authentication.
-1. Ensure the user is registered and authenticated (e.g. `email/password` or `OAuth`).
+    * Ensure the user is registered and authenticated (e.g. `email/password` or `OAuth`).
-2. Only authenticated users can generate API keys.
+    * Only authenticated users can generate API keys.
-3. Creation.
+2. Creation.
     * The user requests the creation of an API key pair (e.g. `POST /api-keys`).
     * Generate a unique `API Key` (public) and a `Secret Key` (private).
         * `API Key`: A unique identifier for the user or client (e.g. `UUID` or `hash`).